flokabukie/Azubian-Customer-Churn-Prediction-Challenge/README.md

 6. Feature extraction

 The raw dataset was then transformed into a well-structured set that can enhance the accuracy and effectiveness of the sepsis prediction model embedded within the app.

+### **Model Selection**
+In this Customer Churn Prediction Project, it is imperative to choose an appropriate machine learning algorithm.
+Since this Project is a classification Project, some common algorithms best for it include logistic regression, random forests, support vector machines, and gradient boosting algorithms.
+Different models need to be evaluated using suitable performance metrics (AUC) to determine which one performs best for this project.

+Five (5) of these Algorithms were trained, evaluated and compared;

+1. Logistic Regression
+2. Random Forest Classifier
+3. Gradient Boosting Classifier
+4. K Nearest Neighbors
+5. Decision Tree Classifier